privacyguides/privacyguides.org/docs/mobile-browsers.md

 #### Always-on Private Browsing

 Open Safari and tap the Tabs button, located in the bottom right.
-Then, expand the Tab Groups list.
+Then, expand the :material-format-list-bulleted: Tab Groups list.

 - [x] Select **Private**